FlavScents AInsights Entry: Geranium Oil (CAS: 8000-46-2)

 3. Natural Occurrence & Formation

-Geranium oil is naturally sourced from the leaves and stems of Pelargonium species, particularly Pelargonium graveolens.
+Geranium oil is naturally sourced from the leaves and stems of the Pelargonium species, particularly Pelargonium graveolens.
 The oil is obtained through steam distillation, a process that captures the volatile aromatic compounds.
 Geranium oil is considered a natural fragrance and flavor material, aligning with consumer preferences for natural products.
-Its formation involves the enzymatic breakdown of plant materials during distillation, which releases the essential oil components.
+The formation of its characteristic aroma is attributed to the complex mixture of terpenes, alcohols, and esters present in the oil.

 Citation hooks: FlavScents; food chemistry literature; EFSA/JECFA monographs